SecretX33/AutomaticWeaponRemoval/README.md

 /awr on/off - Turn addon on or off

+/awr message *"your_message"* - Change the message that you will say when Lady controls you

+/awr channel *"your_channel"* - Change the channel where you will send the message

 /awr removeweapon - Simulate what addon will do when Lady controls you

 /awr count - See how many times Lady has controlled you and how many times the addon has unequiped your weapons

 /awr spec - See what class and spec you are

-/awr status - Show if addon is on or off and why, very useful to double check current addon state
+/awr status - Show if addon is on/off and why, very useful to double check current addon state

 /awr version - Show addon version